osodevops/kafka-audit-security-acls/README.md

 # Kafka Audit Security ACLs

-The objective of this project is to aduit (to a log file) the authorization of topics and the behavior of a client when being authorized / not authorized by the broker.
+The objective of this project is to test [Audit Logs](https://docs.confluent.io/current/security/audit-logs.html#audit-logs) (audit topic & log files) the authorization of topics and the behavior of a client when being authorized / not authorized by the broker.

 **Note:** By default the audit information `authorizationInfo` is out to an internal topic.
 This behaviour is not suitable if you want to use something like metricbeat to index this information.